tlamadon/dev-container-julia/README.md

 ## Features

  - the container will automatically be x86 or arm64 native.
 This is good for performance on M1 mac and PC.
- - the container will pre-build the packages present in the project toml file (so you don't have build every time), it takes time the first time around, and we have not figured out how to cache the downloads between rebuild.
+ - the container will pre-build the packages present in the project toml file (so you don't have build every time), it takes time the first time around (the downloads are cached in `.depot-cache`).
  - the port to __Jupyterlab__ is shared so that you can use it directly inside your browser.
 You can open it from VS code by using the port tab.
  - you can start a __pluto__ notebook, just follow the steps from [pluto getting started](https://plutojl.org/#install) inside the VSCode terminal in the container.
 Julia is already installed, so you can start on step 2.
  - can be opened in codespace without any modification (right now jupyter notebook doesn't work, but julia does)